kubecolor/kubecolor/README.md

 ![screenshot](./docs/kubectl-describe-pod.svg)

 <details>
-<summary>You can also change color theme for light-backgrounded environment (click to expand)</summary>
+<summary>You can also change color theme for light-background environment (click to expand)</summary>

 > ![screenshot](./docs/kubectl-get-pods-light.svg)
 >